Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type A

 \begin{Definition} Let $S$ be a straight line diagram.
 A solid $i$-string in $S$ is \emph{Young equivalent} to a solid $j$-string if one or more of the following conditions hold: \begin{enumerate}

 \item $j=i+1$ and the ghost $i$-string is right adjacent to the solid $(i+1)$-string;

 \item $j=i-1$ and the solid $i$-string is right adjacent to the ghost $(i-1)$-string.

 \end{enumerate} Let $Y$ be a Young equivalence class of solid strings and let $S_{Y}$ be the subdiagram of $S$ that contains the solid strings in $Y$ together with their ghosts.
-The \emph{suspension point} of $Y$ is the rightmost string in $S$ that is adjacent to its ghost in $S_{Y}$, if it exists. \end{Definition}
+The \emph{suspension point} of $Y$ is the rightmost solid string in $S_{Y}$ that is left adjacent to an (affine) red string in $S$. \end{Definition}

 \begin{Example} Maintain the notation from \autoref{Ex:BigPositioning}.
-In particular, let $\blam=(2,2,1|\emptyset|2|\emptyset|\dots|\emptyset)$.
-Then the solid strings in the diagram $\1_{\blam}$ are in one of two Young equivalence classes $Y_{1}$ or $Y_{3}$, depending upon whether the strings correspond to the nodes in the first or third component of $\blam$.
-The subdiagrams $S_{Y_{i}}$ for these two equivalences class are:
+In particular, let $\blam=(3,2|\emptyset|1^{2}|\emptyset|\dots|\emptyset)$.
+Then the solid strings in the diagram $\1_{\blam}$ are in one of two Young equivalence classes $Y(1)$ or $Y(3)$, depending upon whether the strings correspond to the nodes in the first or third component of $\blam$.
+The subdiagrams $S_{Y(i)}$ for these two equivalences class are:

-where we include the red strings for comparison purposes, as they are not included in $S_{Y_{i}}$.
-The Young equivalence classes are the same diagrams without the ghost strings.
-The suspension point of $Y_{1}$ is the rightmost solid $1$-string in the illustration above and the suspension point of $Y_{3}$ is the rightmost solid $0$-string. \end{Example}
+where we include the red strings for comparison, as they are not included in $S_{Y(i)}$.
+The Young equivalence classes are the solid strings in the left-hand diagrams, which corresponded to the Young diagrams inside the dotted circles on the right-hand side.
+The suspension point of $Y(1)$ is the rightmost solid $1$-string in the illustration above and the suspension point of $Y(3)$ is the rightmost solid $0$-string. \end{Example}

+As indicated in \autoref{E:YoungEquiClasses}, we think of Young equivalence classes as the strings associated to one Young diagram and of their suspension point as the suspension point of the associated Young diagram.

 \begin{Lemma} Let $S$ be a straight line diagram.
-Then $L(S)=L(\1_{\blam})$, for some $\blam\in\hParts$ if and only if for each Young equivalence class $Y$ of solid string in $S$ we have the following. \begin{enumerate}
+Then $L(S)=L(\1_{\blam})$ for some $\blam\in\hParts$ if and only if for each Young equivalence class $Y$ of solid string in $S$ we have the following. \begin{enumerate}